Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Introduction

-In this section, we review the literature on group secret-key generation to highlight that none of the existing GSK generation protocols \cite{YeR}-\cite{MMCD} has addressed the objectives of jointly achieving practicality, confidentiality, and maximum entropy in the GSK generation.
-Physical-layer key generation between two radio devices is well studied starting from theory that focuses on fundamental limits \cite{MMYR}, to testbed developments that showcase proof-of-concepts \cite{PCB}.
-A wide range of contributions exist in this topic, wherein the specific choice of common source of randomness \cite{GoK}, \cite{LDS1}, \cite{RSW}, \cite{CSD}, \cite{LLB}, used to generate the keys depend on wireless platforms such as OFDM \cite{LDS2}, multiple-input multiple-output (MIMO) systems \cite{ZWCM}, and fibre optical networks \cite{KWTP}, to name a few.
-Under the class of two-user key generation algorithms, one of the early contributions on consensus algorithms was from \cite{telepathy}, which proposed a two-level quantizer to derive secret bits in an unauthenticated channel.
+Under the class of consensus algorithms, \cite{telepathy} has proposed a two-level quantizer to derive secret bits in an unauthenticated channel.
 Subsequently, \cite{MMYR, JPCKPK} have proposed enhancements over the idea in \cite{telepathy} to maximize the entropy of the generated key with two-level quantizer.
 Further, \cite{YRS,LDS1} have addressed scalar multi-level quantization schemes to generate more than one bit per sample, whereas \cite{ShH} has proposed methods to reduce the mismatch rate between the generated keys.
 Recently, \cite{HHL} has also explored vector quantization methods to achieve consensus on channels with correlated variations over time.
+Although the above consensus algorithms are for two-user key generation, none of them maximize the entropy of the synthesized key, and are also not designed for the GSK setting.